owlbear-rodeo/owlbear-rodeo-legacy/src/docs/howTo/sharingMaps.md

 - Name: The name of the map shown in the Map Select Screen.
 - Grid Type: Change the type of grid to use for the map.
 Currently only the Square type is supported however Hex will be added in a future release.
 - Show Grid: When enabled Owlbear Rodeo will draw a grid on top of your map, this is useful if a custom map you have uploaded does't include a grid.
+- Snap to Grid: When enabled tokens, drawing, fog and measurements will attempt to snap to the grid.
 - Quality: When uploading a map Owlbear Rodeo will automatically generate various quality options, selecting a lower quality may help speed up map sending in resource constrained environments.
 - Allow others to edit: These properties control what other party members can edit when viewing your map.
   - Fog: Controls whether others can edit the maps fog (default disabled).